Wraith (Yuri Watanabe): Fictional character biography

-Yuri Watanabe was a captain in the New York Police Department (NYPD) and an ally and strong supporter of Spider-Man's like her late friend and mentor Jean DeWolff.
-However, she was shown to be frustrated with how the justice system and the police were unable to deal with powerful and wealthy criminals who could always find a way to escape justice for their crimes.
+Yuri Watanabe was a captain in the New York City Police Department (NYPD), mentored by the late Jean DeWolff.
+Like DeWolff, she secretly aided Spider-Man.
+Her fascination with the hero began to affect her mentally, however, as she became increasingly bitter over the limitations of the justice system and the ability of rich and well-connected criminals to escape punishment.

 Shortly thereafter, a new vigilante, the Wraith (an identity originally taken by Jean's brother Brian DeWolff), starts targeting Mister Negative's criminal syndicate.
 During one such attack, the Wraith unmasks to reveal DeWolff's face, although this is later revealed to be one of the Chameleon's masks stolen from police evidence.
 It is later revealed that the Wraith is Yuri pretending to be DeWolff's ghost to scare the criminals of New York, using a costume in imitation of Spider-Man to achieve the results she sought.

 Wraith later accompanies forensic expert Carlie Cooper on a visit to Grand Tauró, where they pursue underworld financier Antoine Morant, searching for information on the secret bank account of the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body).
 Carlie and the Wraith catch up with Morant shredding some documents out of fear.
 Carlie recovers one of the documents, discovering that all of the Superior Spider-Man's equipment and technology for the Arachnauts, as well as the order for Spiderlings, are being paid for using the secret account, putting Carlie one step closer to finding the evidence needed to prove the new Spider-Man's true identity.

 After Carlie is kidnapped by the original Goblin King (Norman Osborn), Yuri investigates Octavius hoping to find Carlie's whereabouts.
 She confronts Octavius during the Goblin Nation's attack for info on Carlie but is knocked out by the transformed Carlie.
 She then aids the Avengers and their ally Cardiac against the Goblin Knight with assistance from Peter Parker who eventually regains his place as Spider-Man from Octavius.